 Loyola’s Chipotle mayo was among the things I missed most when I was studying abroad in Belgium.
 I am serious.
 Nothing is better than just the right amount of Chipotle mayo on your favorite sandwich, on chicken, on anything.
 As a condiment, as a dip—you decide.
 Once you indulge, you’ll wonder how you’ve been managing without it as an option all these years.

 Loyola’s Fitness & Aquatic Center is easily one of the best university fitness centers in the country.
 Better yet, membership is included in the price of tuition.
 (I don’t know what I’ll do after I graduate and need to find a new gym!)
 There really is something for everyone at the FAC.
-From group fitness classes to cardio machines and free weights... from swimming to tackling the giant rock wall... you will find a way to work up a sweat.
+From group fitness classes to personal training to cardio machines and free weights... from swimming to tackling the giant rock wall... you will find a way to work up a sweat.
 Plus you’re bound to bump into friends or classmates, which is a nice incentive to go—and a great reason to start a pickup game.

 Loyola’s on-campus radio station plays the best hits in alternative music all day, every day with the coolest DJs around (including your roommates, classmates, and teammates from your intramural softball team).

 They have giveaways for concert tickets, new music releases and swag, and they sponsor events on campus and around Baltimore, including bringing live shows to campus.
 Discover new music, tune in to their programs and listen live.

-There is truly no feeling like giving your time, your talent, and your resources to those who need it most.
+There is truly no feeling like sharing your time, your talent, and your resources with others.
 The people you meet through service experiences and service-learning at Loyola (including fellow Loyola students and faculty!) will change your life.
 The Center for Community, Service, and Justice provides the most unique and rewarding service opportunities for Loyola students, and in a variety of forms.
 It’s easy to get involved and make a difference, as well as make connections, with different populations in the Baltimore community—as well as around the country and the world.